wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 With your inventory of APIs ready, you can start gauging the current status of your API landscape.
 Stoplight's Platform makes it easy to visualize and rationalize your APIs.
 After [adding your projects]() to the Explorer you can discover:

 - Existing APIs
-- API contracts and the formats being used e.g OAS3, Postman, RAML
+- API descriptions and the description formats being used e.g OpenAPI v3 Postman, RAML
 - Dependencies between endpoints, models, and articles in your organization
 - State of documentation for different APIs
 - Security policies being used